silv3rr/docker-glftpd/docs/Customization.md

 ## glftpd

-Glftpd image comes in two flavors: a basic ftpd only setup or a 'full' install.
+The image comes in two flavors: a basic ftpd only setup or a 'full' install.
 The 'full' image adds zs and bot components (build with `INSTALL_ZS=1` `INSTALL_BOT=1`)

 - base: debian 12, x64 only
-- size: ~125mb (multi stage with conditionals)
+- size: ~125mb or ~200mb for 'full' (multi stage with conditionals)
 - init: xinetd starts glftpd
 - logs: xinetd, syslog and bot's partyline goto stdout
 - view logs with `docker logs glftpd`

 ## webui

-Shitty web interface :)
+_aka shitty web interface :)_

-Runs in 'docker mode' to manage glftpd container, see [glftpd-webui](https://github.com/silv3rr/glftpd-webui)
+Connects to glftpd container to manage it, gl userdb and show online users.
+Runs in a separate container.
+Building with `INSTALL_WEBUI=1` sets label to auto start on  `./docker-run.sh` (`WEBUI=1`).

+For more info, see [glftpd-webui](https://github.com/silv3rr/glftpd-webui)

-## Customizer
+# Customizer script

-A script called `customizer.sh` is called by `docker-run.sh` which sets up mounts, glftpd.conf, userdb and sitebot.
+A shell script called `customizer.sh` is called by `docker-run.sh` which sets up mounts, glftpd.conf, userdb and sitebot.

-## Components
+# Components

-Addons/plugins
+_aka addons/plugins_

-Check labels to see if zs or bot are enabled
+Check labels to see if zs, bot webui or are enabled:

 `docker image inspect --format='{{ index .Config.Labels "gl.sitebot.setup" }}' docker-glftpd`

 `docker image inspect --format='{{ index .Config.Labels "gl.zipscript.setup" }}' docker-glftpd`

+`docker image inspect --format='{{ index .Config.Labels "gl.web.setup" }}' docker-glftpd`

-### ZS
+## ZS

 Adds pzs-ng.
 Configured by editing 'etc/pzs-ng/zsconfig.h' as usual (needs image rebuild to recompile after changing).
 Requires an image that's build with `INSTALL_ZS=1`.

-### Bot
+## Bot

 Adds optional sitebot which will listen on port 3333.
 Login to partyline using telnet and default user/pass `shit/EatSh1t`.
 Needs irc server set in 'glftpd/sitebot/eggdrop.conf' (use docker-run.sh) and `.+chan #yourchan` from partyline. ngBot can be changed in 'glftpd/sitebot/pzs-ng/ngBot.conf'.
 Requires image build with `INSTALL_BOT=1`.

-### Third-party scripts
+## Third-party scripts

 Executable \*.sh scripts in 'entrypoint.d' dir will run on container start.